arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Auto Scaling Group (ASG).md

 - By default, ASG uses the EC2 status check (not the ELB health check).
 This could explain why some instances that are labelled as unhealthy by an ELB are still not terminated by the ASG.
 - To prevent ASG from replacing unhealthy instances, suspend the **ReplaceUnhealthy** process type

+> ASG creates a new scaling activity for terminating the unhealthy instance and then terminates it.
+Later, another scaling activity launches a new instance to replace the terminated instance.

 ## Termination Policy
 - Select the AZ with the most number of instances
 - Delete the instance with the oldest launch configuration